Evaluating and improving wave and non-wave stress parametrisations for oceanic flows: Introduction

-The first goal of this paper is to evaluate the accuracy of existing wave and non-wave stress parametrisations.
-This is done by comparing theoretical expressions to a large suite of ocean simulations.
-To limit the scope of these comparisons, we focus on the case of an isolated Gaussian hill in either two or three dimensions.
-Working with isolated hills is useful as there are only a small number of parameters to consider, allowing us to ensure that the basic physics and scalings of the parametrisations are correct.
-This is in contrast to other studies (e.g.\ \cite{jayne2001parameterizing,buijsman2015optimizing,shakespeare2021impact}) which tend to only test stress parametrisations with global models or more complicated topography.
-We also note that whilst three-dimensional simulations are physically accurate, they are more computationally expensive than two-dimensional simulations.
+The first goal of this paper is to evaluate the accuracy of a subset of available wave and non-wave stress parametrisations.
+This is done by comparing theoretical expressions to the stress calculated from a large suite of ocean simulations.
+The main parametrisations we focus on are those due to \citet{bell1975topographically}, \citet{jayne2001parameterizing}, \cite{klymak2010high} and \citet{shakespeare2020drag}, and we refer to the reader to other related works throughout.
+Here we focus on the magnitude of the stress the fluid exerts on the topography, rather than discerning exactly where in the water column the equal and opposite reaction stress on the ocean is applied.
+We also focus on the case of an isolated Gaussian hill in either two or three dimensions, which is a standard, simple case which has been studied in the context of related phenomena \citep{legg2006preliminary,maitland2025oceanic}.
+A Gaussian hill is a decent model for an isolated undersea mountain (seamount).
+However, a stronger motivation in this case is that working with isolated hills means that there are only a small number of well-defined parameters to consider (i.e., height and width), allowing us to ensure that the basic physics and scalings of the parametrisations are correct.
+This is in contrast to other studies \citep[e.g.,][] {jayne2001parameterizing,buijsman2015optimizing,shakespeare2021impact} which tend to only test stress parametrisations with global models or more complicated topography, and often with more limited parameter regimes.
+In a similar vein, we reduce the complexity of our simulations by taking the stratification to be constant.
+We also note that whilst three-dimensional simulations are more physically realistic, they are more computationally expensive than two-dimensional simulations.
 Moreover, two-dimensional topography may be interpreted as approximating a section of a three-dimensional ridge, which can be sites of significant internal wave generation \citep{ledwell2000evidence,garrett2007internal}.
-Two-dimensional simulations are thus useful despite being less applicable than three-dimensional models.
+Two-dimensional simulations are thus useful despite being less broadly applicable than three-dimensional models.
 As a result, our general procedure is to run a large number of tests in two dimensions, and then further analyse any interesting phenomena in three dimensions.